Manitoba Highway 21: Provincial Road 564

 Provincial Road 564 (PR 564) is a 14.7 km north–south spur of PTH 21 mostly within the Riverdale Municipality, connecting the Sioux Valley Dakota Nation with the hamlet of Bradwardine.
 It includes three separate crossings of the Oak River.
 The first 4.2 km of the highway between PTH 21 and the first crossing of the Oak River is a paved, two-lane highway while the rest is gravel.

-Between 1966-1990, the PR 564 designation was applied to several municipal roads in the Rural Municipality of Minto-Odanah, linking the town of Minnedosa (at PR 262) with Minnedosa Airport and the hamlet of Bethany, ending at PR 471.
+Between 1966 and 1990, the PR 564 designation was applied to several municipal roads in the Rural Municipality of Minto-Odanah, linking the town of Minnedosa (at PR 262) with Minnedosa Airport and the hamlet of Bethany, ending at PR 471.
 The route is now known as Westhope Road (Road 86N), Road 99W, Bethany Road (Road 89N), and Road 98W.
 PR 564 was designated along its current route in 1992 and has not changed much since.